-The South African giraffe ranges from west to east across southern eastern Angola; northern Botswana; southern Mozambique; northern South Africa; southwestern Zambia; and eastern and southern Zimbabwe.
-Previous re-introductions of the South African and Angolan giraffe to overlapping areas have likely resulted in hybrid populations.
+The South African giraffe ranges from west to east across south-eastern Angola, northern Botswana, southern Mozambique, northern South Africa, south-western Zambia, and parts of Zimbabwe.
+Previous re-introductions of the South African and Angolan giraffe to overlapping areas have most likely resulted in hybrid populations.
 There have also been extralimital (outside their natural range) introductions of South African giraffe across Angola, Senegal, South Africa, Zambia and Zimbabwe.
-At present, the South African giraffe population is estimated at 39,000 individuals, showing a marked increase over the past three decades.
+At present, the South African giraffe population is estimated at 37,000 individuals, showing a marked increase of over 150% over the past three decades.
+An assessment of the South African giraffe for the IUCN Red List is ongoing, but with the large increase it will most likely result in a listing of Least Concern.

-The South African giraffe has star-shaped patches in various shades of brown, surrounded by a light tan colour.
+The South African giraffe has large, uneven and irregularly notched patches in various shades of brown, surrounded by a light tan colour.
 Their lower legs are randomly speckled with uneven spots.